What is the right to buy?

 Right to buy enables council tenants to buy the property they live in.

-Properties are valued at current market prices but are usually offered for sale at a discounted price because, as a tenant, you would normally qualify for a discount.
-The discount is calculated based on how long you have held your tenancy.
+Properties are valued at current mark prices but are usually offered for sale at a discounted price because, as a tenant, you would normally qualify for a discount.

 You will qualify for Right to Buy if you have been a secure tenant of Westminster City Council for at least three years.
 Previous tenancies and tenancies with other councils and housing associations also count.

 How to apply

 - Download and complete the application form and anti-money laundering declaration form.

 - Return both forms by email or post to:

 Post: South Area Service Centre, 137 Lupus Street, London, SW1V 3HE

 You may be offered help from a private company or be asked to pay for things that you can get for free.

 Before accepting advice from others, you may find it useful to contact us.
 Our free services include: